FabianFox/Webscraping-Muenster-/README.md

 This can be achieved by reading the chapter 1 and 4-6 from the freely available "([R for Data Science](https://r4ds.had.co.nz/)).
 If you are more the interactive type of learner, I recommend the (free) courses by [RStudio](https://rstudio.cloud/learn/primers).
-In particular, the three modules in "(Working with Data)[https://rstudio.cloud/learn/primers/2]" are great resources.
+In particular, the three modules in "[Working with Data](https://rstudio.cloud/learn/primers/2)" are great resources.
 If that is still not enough, there is also a [YaRrr!
 The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/).

 Finally, please bring a laptop with the latest version of R and RStudio installed.